Rayjiun/t7fontloader/README.md

 ```

 # Credits/License
-Made by MikeyRay.
+Made by Rayjiun.
 Do with the code what you want, just credit me.